ServiceNow/sncicd-gitlab-docker/README.md

 ## Tasks

+### Required parameters

+Every task must have defined env variables `SNOWAUTH` and `SNOWINSTANCE` - auth in form of login:password and ServiceNow instance domain.

+In order to keep sensitive data like password safe, use protected variables (see `K8_SECRET_*` for GitLab) and pass them in pipeline without copy and paste passwords itself.

 - Apply SourceControl Changes
 > Apply changes from a remote source control to a specified local application
 > Parameters: